 Rowell earned a bachelor’s in Spanish in 2002 from Western Oregon University and a master’s in bilingual education in 2005 from Portland State University.

-"I really hope that my students walk away from class with academic confidence, an ability to think critically and an understanding..." (read more)
+"I really hope that my students walk away from class..." (read more)